-The Company's accounts payable and accrued liabilities, deferred compensation and convertible debentures do not fall into any of the exemptions and are therefore classified as measured at amortized cost.
+The Company's accounts payable and accrued liabilities and deferred compensation do not fall into any of the exemptions and are therefore classified as measured at amortized cost.

 ii.
 Financial liabilities recorded FVTPL

 Financial liabilities are classified as FVTPL if they fall into amortized cost detailed above.